1layer2many/1layer2many.github.io/_posts/2018-07-08-mnist-classification.md

 Neural networks can be used to extract features that can then be fed to other algorithms like clustering, classification and regression.
 Here, we will concentrate on the classification part of neural networks.
 Like most things in this universe, neurons need to learn to make sense of the input signals in order to be able to predict results.
 Thus any network needs to be trained on labeled dataset before it can be used to properly classify data.
 But before that, let's have a look at a neural network:

-{% include image.html url="https://res.cloudinary.com/dirqzbilx/image/upload/v1563976132/neural_net_basic_nivx6h.png" description="A 2-layer neural net" %}{: .center-block :}
+{% include image.html url="https://res.cloudinary.com/dirqzbilx/image/upload/v1563976132/neural_net_basic_nivx6h.png" description="A 2-layer neural net" %}
 <!-- ![neural_net](https://res.cloudinary.com/dirqzbilx/image/upload/v1563976132/neural_net_basic_nivx6h.png){: .center-block :} -->